adenlall/hiring-project-content-manger/README.md

 - Reduce the impact of DoS attacks
 - Manage API traffic

-I use [name of rate limiting library, e.g., express-rate-limit] to implement this feature.
-The current rate limit is set to [your rate limit, e.g., 100 requests per 15 minutes] per IP address.
+I use express-rate-limit to implement this feature.

 ### Authenticated Routes